Katapult (KPLT) vs. Its Competitors Critical Review

 |Katapult Competitors

-This is a summary of current ratings and target prices for Katapult and its competitors, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Katapult and its rivals, as provided by MarketBeat.com.

 |Sell Ratings